pengerno/slick-crud/readme.md

 ## Implementation

-The bundled [concretization][crud-unfiltered] of slick-crud uses [unfiltered][unfiltered] for http, and Html5 with [bootstrap][bootstrap] to render the frontend.
+The bundled [concretization][crud-unfiltered] of slick-crud uses [unfiltered][unfiltered] for http, and Html5 with to render the frontend.
 The core of slick-crud is kept abstract, without much knowledge of neither, hence it should be relatively easy to replace any if they don't fit your preferences.